HarryStevens/jeezy/README.md

 <a name="string-toSentenceCase" href="#string-toSentenceCase">#</a> jz.str.<b>toSentenceCase</b>(<i>string[, boolean]</i>)

 Capitalizes the first letter of the first word in a string.
-Defaults to ignoring all-caps words.
+Defaults to ignoring capital letters after the first letter.
 Set the second argument to `true` to include them.

 ```js
 var string = "new rules grant F.B.I., DEA & CIA access to 'raw' NSA surveillance data";